-Ginger Chili Chicken – a one skillet, 15 minute dinner made with fresh ingredients that pack in the flavor!
+Ginger Chili Chicken – a one skillet, 15 minute dinner made with fresh ingredients that pack in the flavour!

 We are a household that is never lacking in two things: ginger and chili.
 That was true even before I moved to Sheffield.
 Since I’ve moved here we’re also never lacking in garlic or coriander because without either – what’s the point?
 Of course there are plenty of other things that I make sure to keep in at all times: coffee beans, peanut butter, avocado, etc, but those things are more for my own mental well being.
 If we’re ever out of chili or ginger there’s something going on because those two things seem to find there way into at least one meal a day.